What is Vendor Compliance under GST?

 Manually keeping a track of every single vendor’s compliance history and track record is next to impossible.
 You will need the help of a technology solution that can do all the hard work for you within minutes saving loads of time, energy and effort.

-The upcoming Vendor Management Module of IRIS GST shall help you to –
+The upcoming vendor compliance management module of IRIS GST shall help you to – –

 - Collaborate with your vendors by creating a vendor ecosystem if you and your vendor are on the same technology platform